Bioconductor/bioconductor_docker/README.md

 	`https://localhost:8787`.
 The USER is fixed to always being `bioc`.
 The password in the above command is given as `bioc` but it can be set to anything. `8787` is the port being mapped between the docker container and your host machine.
+NOTE: password cannot be 'rstudio'.

+	The user is logged into the 'bioc' user by default.

 ## Why use Containers